canonical/ubuntu-core-docs/en/guides/build-device/image-building.md

 *   Create a model assertion for your target device
 *   Compose and build a custom image using the `ubuntu-image` command

+If you want to build an Ubuntu Core image for a board that is not already supported, please follow the [Board enablement overview](../../guides/build-device/board-enablement.html) document.

 ### Your signature key

 Before starting with building the image, you need to create a key to sign your future store uploads.